sim12cool/example/README.md

-# Simple LSTM based Gender Predictor
+# Simple LSTM based Gender predictor
 Predict the gender of a name using LSTM

 Requirements: